 Students bringing laptops including the Apple Macbook are still expected to have a Windows 7 or 8.1 companion device for inking.
 Please review our Apple Notes before making your purchasing decision.

 Why can't I buy an external USB drawing pad?

 External drawing pads without displays do not completely emulate using a pen on the screen.
 They require extra cognitive skills to use effectively which distract from the learning process.
 They also require significant eye-to-hand coordination.
 Student pilot studies indicated these devices were unsatisfactory substitutes for Tablet PCs.
 There are new external USB displays that support active styluses and digital inking.
 Please review our list of approved devices.

 How are we going to use the Tablet PC?

-Your introductory engineering classes are paperless, ENGE1024 in the Fall Semester, and ENGE1104 or ENGE1114 in the Spring Semester will make use of the tablet and require all work to be turned in digitally.
-Without a Tablet PC or slate, you may not be able to participate in class or submit assignments.
+Your introductory engineering classes are paperless, ENGE1024 in the Fall Semester, and ENGE1104 or ENGE1114 in the Spring Semester may make use of the tablet and do require all work to be turned in digitally.
+Without a Tablet PC or slate, you may not be able to participate in class or easily submit assignments.
 In addition you can use your tablet in other classes to take notes and read e-textbooks.
 Handwriting ability on tablets also makes math equations and diagramming easy.
 Various classes across departments and levels may use the Tablet PC in class.
-Outside of class tablets are great creativity tools.
+Outside of class tablets are great for brainstorming and collaborating on projects.

 Will I just use this for one or two classes and then never need the Tablet PC functionality again?